DataDog/hiring-engineers/answers.md

   - min_collection_interval: 45
 ```

-**Bonus:** By setting the collection interval value in the associate `.yaml` file, the Python skript must not be touched to parametrize the data collection.
+**Bonus:** By setting the collection interval value in the associate `.yaml` file, the Python script must not be touched to parametrize the data collection.